Skip to main content

 Requirements:

-• Age Categories: U16: 14-15 years old, U18: 16-17 years old, U21: 18-20 years old; based on your child’s age as of December 31, 2024.
+• Age Categories: U16: 14-15 years old, U18: 16-17 years old, U21: 18-20 years old; Senior 21+ based on the athlete’s age as of December 31, 2025.

 • Skills: Previous ski racing experience and a valid US Ski and Snowboard Competition license are required.
 For skill-level questions, contact the Alpine Program Director.

-• Costs: $6625.00+ $400 Volunteer Service Fee
+• + $400 Volunteer Service Fee

-U12, U14, U16, U18, U21
+U10, U12, U14, U16, FIS

 Requirements:

-• Age Categories: U12: 10-11 years old, U14: 12-13 years old, U16: 14-15 years old, U18: 16-17 years old, U21: 18-20 years old; based on your child’s age as of December 31, 2024.
+• Age Categories: U10: 8-9 years old, U12: 10-11 years old, U14: 12-13 years old, U16: 14-15 years old, U18: 16-17 years old, U21: 18-20 years old, Senior 21+ based on the athlete’s age as of December 31, 2025.

 • Skills: Athletes should have prior ski racing experience and a US Ski and Snowboard Competition license.
 For questions about skill levels, contact the Alpine Program Director.

 • Competitions: Athletes may attend competitions with Team Summit when qualified.
 These US Ski and Snowboard/Rocky Mountain Division (USSS/RMD) sanctioned events are held at various resorts.
 Competitors must have a valid USSS Alpine Competitor License.
-Age-class athletes travel independently and cover their own expenses.
+Age-class and Ability athletes travel independently and cover their own expenses.
 Team travel may be available for out-of-division Ability (Ski-Up U14/U16/FIS) athletes, with coaches’ travel expenses shared among all attendees.

-• Costs: $2,025.00 + $400 Volunteer Service Fee
+• + $400 Volunteer Service Fee.

 FULL-TIME PROGRAMS